 SHW377.
-Performance.
+Pattern Performance.
 The exhibitor should perform the work accurately, precisely, smoothly, and with a reasonable amount of speed.
 Increasing speed of the work increases the degree of difficulty, however, accuracy and precision should not be sacrificed for speed.
 The horse should lead, stop, back, turn and set up willingly, briskly and readily with minimal visible or audible cueing.
-Severe disobedience will not result in a disqualification but should be penalized severely, and the exhibitor should not place above an exhibitor that completes the pattern correctly.
-Excessive schooling or training, willful abuse, loss of control of the horse by the exhibitor, failure to follow prescribed pattern, knocking over or working on the wrong side of the cones shall be cause for disqualification.